Nischal-Karki-1/from-promises-to-accountability/README.md

 - **Code** (scripts, notebooks): [MIT License](https://opensource.org/licenses/MIT)
 - **Dataset and annotation materials** (`dataset/`, `annotators/`): [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) - sharing and adaptation permitted with attribution, for **non-commercial use only**, under the same license.

+   > **Note:** While the paper is under peer review, please treat the dataset and annotation materials as provided for review/reproducibility purposes only.
+Broader reuse, redistribution, or citation is welcome once the paper is accepted and published.

 ## Authors

 Prakash Poudyal, Nischal Karki, Amrit Dahal, Rajani Chulyadyo, Sameer Tamrakar, and Bal Krishna Bal